Dom-888/Jasmine/README.md

-Learning about the Jasmine framework for JavaScript testing
+The purpose of this repository is to learning about the Jasmine framework for JavaScript testing